-To start, please know that abuse is not something you deserve to go through, and your partner’s past does not justify their current choice to hurt you.
-Having an abusive partner can certainly take a toll on your mental and physical health.
-Many victims and survivors of relationship abuse find it helpful to seek out counseling.
 It can also be beneficial to practice some intentional self-care, even if it’s as simple as getting enough sleep at night, eating full meals, or going for a walk.
-Journaling is another powerful activity that can allow you to process the abuse and provide a therapeutic way to document what is happening.
+Journaling is another powerful activity that can help you process the abuse and provide a therapeutic way to document what is happening.
 If you do choose to journal about the abuse as a way to record the details for evidence, be sure to keep this documentation in a safe place that your partner is not likely to find.

-Another way to prioritize your self-care is to consider a safety plan.
-This involves thinking of creative ways to try to stay as physically and emotionally safe as possible.
-Safety planning tries to anticipate the abuse and prepares a plan for what you’ll do when things escalate.
-If you need help creating a safety plan for yourself, try working through our interactive guide.
+Another way to prioritize self-care is to consider a safety plan.
+This involves thinking of creative ways to stay physically and emotionally safe.
+Safety planning anticipates abuse and prepares a plan for what you’ll do when things escalate.
+If you need help creating a safety plan for yourself, try our interactive guide.

 - If you are concerned that your childhood trauma is negatively impacting your relationship...

-You’ve taken a big first step by being reflective about this and seeking more information.
+You’ve taken a big first step by thinking about this and seeking more information.
 Know that your trauma and feelings are completely valid, and you are not alone in feeling the effects of past trauma on your life.
-That said, both you and your partner deserve to have a healthy relationship filled with trust, respect, equality, and open communication.
-A relationship with these elements is fulfilling and rewarding for both partners, and it’s important to remember that having a healthy relationship is a choice that both partners must make.
+That said, both you and your partner deserve a healthy relationship filled with trust, respect, equality, and open communication.
+A relationship with these elements is fulfilling and rewarding for both partners.
+It’s important to remember that having a healthy relationship is a choice that both partners must make.

-Our earliest caregiver relationships have great impact on how we think people will treat us as we grow.
+Our early caregiver relationships have a great impact on how people treat us as we grow.
 If you couldn’t rely on your parents or caregivers to provide you with physical and emotional safety, it’s understandable that you might fear others will do the same.
-The closeness and intimacy that romantic relationships entail can remind of us those early caregiver relationships and, in turn, make our fears associated with that trauma particularly strong.
-These feelings are valid, and you deserve a safe space to process them and work on healing from the trauma of the past.
-Once that happens, you may find that it’s easier to choose healthy behaviors in your relationship.
+The closeness and intimacy that romantic relationships entail can recall those early caregiver relationships.
+This can make our fears associated with that trauma particularly strong.
+These feelings are valid, and you deserve a safe space to process them and heal from the trauma.
+Once that happens, you may find it’s easier to choose healthy behaviors in your relationship.

-You’re not alone if you’ve attempted to protect yourself from having painful experiences similar to your childhood by choosing unhealthy behaviors.
-Perhaps you find that you’re always wanting to know where your partner is, you are checking up on them constantly, or maybe you are pressuring and coercing them to not spend time with certain people.
+You’re not alone if you’ve attempted to protect yourself from painful childhood experiences by choosing unhealthy behaviors.
+Perhaps you always want to know where your partner is.
+You check up on them constantly, or maybe you are pressuring and coercing them not to spend time with certain people.
 While it may be easy to link the reason behind your behaviors to your insecurities caused by childhood trauma, none of these behaviors are healthy or fair to your partner and behaving in these ways will not allow you to process or work through your trauma.
 It is important to remember that behaviors are choices and how you choose to behave is not something that is outside your control, regardless of past experiences.

-Healing and changing into a healthier person/partner often requires in-depth support from a counselor who is experienced in working through trauma and, ideally, also familiar with the spectrum of unhealthy and abusive behavior in romantic relationships.
-If you’re ready to work on healing, you can use GoodTherapy to locate counselors in your area.
-Additionally, we recommend exploring some of the research by Lundy Bancroft on changing abusive behavior.
-Also, know that you can reach out to a love is respect advocate anytime, if you have concerns about the healthiness of your romantic relationship.
+Healing and changing into a healthier person and partner often requires in-depth support from a counselor experienced in working through trauma and, ideally, familiar with the spectrum of unhealthy and abusive behavior in romantic relationships.
+If you’re ready to heal, you can use GoodTherapy to locate counselors in your area.
+Additionally, we recommend exploring Lundy Bancroft’s research on changing abusive behavior.
+Also, know that you can reach out to a love is respect advocate anytime, if you have concerns about your romantic relationship.